-- What are some long-term effects of heavy alcohol consumption?
+- There are no long-term effects of heavy alcohol consumption.
+True or False?

-- Symptoms of alcohol poisoning can include coughing blood.
+- Symptoms of alcohol poisoning can include seizures.
 True or False?

 - What are symptoms of alcoholism?

 - In most states, you are legally driving under the influence with a blood alcohol concentration of .08%.
 True or false?

 - How long does it take to have enough alcohol in your blood to measure?